ccharp/dplyPY/docs/functional_spec.md

 The well-known R package, dplyr, offers convenient pipelining methods for data transformations.
 Data pipelines like this mesh well with the functional programming style R implements: the data transformation becomes a simple chain of functions.
 This makes compositions of transformations as simple as composing functions.
 Contrasted against Pandas' OOP-style interface, dplyr pipelines are much easier to parse, read, and ultimately, understand and implement.
 We bring this functional API for transformations to Python.

 ### User Profile
 The user is likely someone experienced with dplyr in R but with little experience using Python or simply prefers dplyr-style transformations over what Python currently offers.
-These people maybe:
+These people may be:
 - Researchers
 - Students
 - Data engineers